broadinstitute/sam/src/main/resources/termsOfService.md

     computer unattended while logged into the system.

--   Ensure that Web browsers use Secure Socket Layer (SSL) version 3.0 (or higher) and Transport Layer Security (TLS) 1.0 (or higher).
+-   Ensure that Web browsers use Secure Socket Layer (SSL) version 3.0 (or higher) and Transport Layer Security (TLS) 1.2 (or higher).
     SSL and TLS must use a minimum of 256-bit, encryption.

 -   Safeguard system resources against waste, loss, abuse, unauthorized use or disclosure, and misappropriation.

--   Contact the the Broad Institute Operations Center (infosec@broadinstitute.org) if you do not understand any of these rules.
+-   Contact the Broad Institute Operations Center (infosec@broadinstitute.org) if you do not understand any of these rules.